-The airfield is currently CLOSED to visiting aircraft.
+The Airfield is currently OPEN to visiting aircraft.

 Airfield Opening Hours 0600 (or SR-30 whichever is later) to SS+30 for fuel purchase.